feyzaaydogan/Digital-Alarm-Clock/README.md

 Here is an example setup scenario of setting up alarm time:

-Alarm Set Up
+Alarm Set Up:

      1-Hold B2 for 3 seconds to start setup *alarm minute will blink*

      2-Use   B3 to adjust alarm minute

      3-Press B2 once to switch to hour *alarm hour will blink*

      4-Use   B3 to adjust alarm hour

      5-Press B2 again to end setup *nothing will blink*

-Clock Set Up
+Clock Set Up:

      1-Hold B1 for 3 seconds to start setup *clockminute will blink*

      2-Use   B3 to adjust alarm minute

      3-Press B1 once to switch to hour *clock hour will blink*

      4-Use   B3 to adjust alarm hour

      5-Press B1 again to end setup *nothing will blink*